thekeytechnology/tkt-plugin/readme.md

 **Description**

-Enables tracking of traffic entering via URL with gclid (Adwords) or utm_source parameter.
-If someone enters teh site with one of those parameters set, a cookie (tk-upt) is set which stores any of the following (if present): gclid, any of the five utm_ parameters, campaign parameter.
+Enables tracking of traffic entering the site, so that the source of the traffic can be determined.
+This works via cookie (tk-upt), which is set on page load (unless the user entered the current page from another page of the same domain (checks against window.location.hostname)).
+The cookie also stores the values of the gclid, utm_ and campaign parameters.
 (The campaign parameter is stored in base64-decoded form.)
-The cookie stores only the most recent set of parameters.
-If someone enters via URL with gclid or utm_source parameters and already had a tk-upt cookie, it will be overwritten by the new one.
+Data is not escaped on storage.
+The following sources are tracked:
+Adwords: if gclid URL parameter is present anything using the utm_source parameter (if set at the same time as gclid, it counts as Adwords)
+Organic: if referrer contains .google.
+Referral: if not organic and referrer is set (and not internal, see above)
+Direct: if no referrer is set

 **Setup**